skabbio1976/osupgrader-gui/README.md

 - Go 1.24 or later
 - Linux/Windows/macOS
 - Access to VMware vCenter
-- Windows Server 2022/2025 Datacenter ISO on datastore
+- Windows Server 2022/2025 ISO on datastore (Standard or Datacenter edition)

 ## Installation